If you try to decide on the basis of what is legal, it is the worst form of ethics/morality.

 Legality allowed things like slavery, discrimination, and so many harmful things that continue today.
 It allowed things like ignorance, hate and others to hurt people.
 It protected murderers while putting innocent people behind bars.

-We have the ignorance of what was fought for in world wars.
+We have ignorance of what was fought for in world wars.
 We have the apathy of the voters who voted for someone who would deny human rights.
-We have the intellectuality dishonesty and laziness of media who enabled these conditions to happen.
+We have the intellectual dishonesty and laziness of media that enabled these conditions to happen.

 We all are guilty here, and pointing at each other doesn’t help anyone.
 We all have a choice.
 That is, we can hold people accountable for their actions or not.
 I intend to hold people accountable for their actions.
 What do you plan to do?